PasheProject/Pashes.Devs.Site/events/global-dev-con-egde-computing.md

-# Global Webnair on Edge Computing
+# Global Webinar on Edge Computing
 DotConnect is excited to host first Global Dev Connection Webnair on Edge Computing.

 ## What is Edge Computing?